-- 55 This security target claims strict conformance only to one PP, the Security IC Platform Protection Profile [5]. - 56 The Evaluation Assurance Level (EAL) of the PP [5] is EAL 4 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5.
-The Assurance Requirements of the TOE obtain the Evaluation Assurance Level 5 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5 for the TOE.
+- 55 This security target claims strict conformance only to one PP, the Security IC Platform Protection Profile [5]. - 56 The Evaluation Assurance Level (EAL) of the PP [5] is EAL 6 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5.
+The Assurance Requirements of the TOE obtain the Evaluation Assurance Level 6 augmented with the assurance component ASE_TSS.2 for the TOE.